SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Visual Comparison of Dynamic Object Synthesis

 We present more visual comparison details of dynamic object synthesis from novel views, showcasing results on the Waymo dataset in Fig.~\ref{fig:detail_waymo} and on the KITTI dataset in Fig.~\ref{fig:detail_kitti}.
+The dynamic objects in these figures are selected from a distant background car in an extremely zoomed-in view.
 As shown, SplatFlow generates sharper images with fewer blurred artifacts, particularly for high-speed vehicles, compared to the baselines.